KuyaPollio/homebridge-reolink-siren/README.md

 I have written this plugin from a fork of Reolink Extras, because that plugin wouldn't let me turn off the light exposure to Homekit.
 The exposure to Homekit from my Duo-camera caused an issue in the Reolink app where the "Night Smart Mode" would be turned on again after being "Off" when using the light via Homekit.
-If you turn off the light here, it will not mess with your settings in the Reolink app anymore
+If you turn off the light here, it will not mess with your settings in the Reolink app anymore.